Sign up to Dashly

 On the “Edit code” page choose your theme layout.
 Adding the Dashly JS snippet to the layout will install it on every page of your Shopify store.

 Paste the Dashly JS snippet between the <head> and </head> tags – it is the best place to install Dashly.

 Save the layout and check your Shopify store, there could be an awesome animated live chat icon.

 Modules are alternative to using plain code in case your site is on WooCommerce or PrestaShop.

 Modules are preconfigured to be able to track shop events, such as adding a product to cart, viewing product page, making an order, etc.

-You can choose a module on the first step of the Battery.
+You can choose a module in the “Install this code snippet” pop-up or on the first step of the Battery.
 There you’ll see an installation instruction.